b1ndark/project4/README.md

 - #### Edit profile Page

-  - Within the edit profile page the User will be presented with a form to update the profile if desired.
+  - Within the edit profile page, the User will be presented with a form to update the profile if desired.
-  - If User does update the profile it will be redirected to the profile page and a notification will be displayed.
+  - If User does update the profile, it will be redirected to the profile page and a notification will be displayed.

     ![image](assets/readme/features/edit_profile_page.webp)
     ![image](assets/readme/features/update_profile_notification.webp)